aderonke27/Social-Media-Content-Analysis/README.md

 8. **Increase Live Stream content** — With 549,313,009 live stream views, live content generates significant audience interest.
 Brands should consider incorporating regular live sessions into their content mix, particularly for events and product launches.

----

 ## Limitations

-- **No demographic breakdown** — The dataset does not include audience age, gender, or interest data, limiting the ability to analyse which audience segments are most engaged
+* No demographic breakdown — The dataset does not include audience age, gender, or interest data, limiting the ability to analyse which audience segments are most engaged
-- **No cost data for sponsored posts** — Without knowing the budget behind sponsored content, it is not possible to calculate ROI or cost per engagement for paid campaigns
+* No cost data for sponsored posts — Without knowing the budget behind sponsored content, it is not possible to calculate ROI or cost per engagement for paid campaigns
-- **Platform algorithm changes not accounted for** — Social media algorithms evolve frequently and can significantly affect reach and engagement, factors not captured in the dataset
+* Platform algorithm changes not accounted for — Social media algorithms evolve frequently and can significantly affect reach and engagement, factors not captured in the dataset
-- **Hashtag data incomplete** — Not all posts had a Main_Hashtag recorded, which may underrepresent the full impact of hashtag-driven reach
+* Hashtag data incomplete — Not all posts had a Main_Hashtag recorded, which may underrepresent the full impact of hashtag-driven reach
-- **Click data missing for many posts** — The Clicks and Click_Through_Rate fields contained significant blank entries, limiting the depth of conversion and action-based analysis
+* Click data missing for many posts — The Clicks and Click_Through_Rate fields contained significant blank entries, limiting the depth of conversion and action-based analysis

----

 ## Conclusion
 This analysis of 5,600 social media posts across six platforms and eight global regions revealed clear patterns in what drives content performance.
 YouTube and TikTok lead in engagement, video content dominates all other formats by a wide margin, and the 11am–4pm window on Wednesdays and Saturdays consistently delivers peak audience interaction.
 Educational and Product Promotion content are the highest-performing categories, while #ProductDemo and #CustomerStory hashtags generate the most impressive reach.